austin-hua/OS_IoTDataTransmission/analysis/report.md

 |1502860                                          |8.3034           |10.2201         |5.9214           |11.5755         |
 |577                                              |0.1475           |0.308           |0.8359           |0.3627          |

+For small data transfer, read(), write() and related I/O system calls may have better speed due to mmap's large overhead for a single operation in kernel access.
+For larger data transfer and in the case of frequent editing of the same file, mmap's speed increase may be significant.
+This is due to mmap's capability of reducing the number of copies of data made.<br>

 ## Weaknesses in This Analysis
 We have tried finding a consistently reliable method for unloading modules, including the provided sample code version as well as several other methods.
 Mutual module dependency for ksocket and master_device have made it difficult to have 100% success, however, even with the risky *rmmod -f* command.
 If these modules can't be unloaded, rebooting Ubuntu is the fallback.